Citation, DOI & article data

-Voriconazole is a trifluorinated azole drug that has been purported to cause a diffuse asymmetric periostitis secondary to elevated fluoride levels.
-Fluoride forms fluorapatite, which stimulates osteoblastic activity and periostitis 7.
+Large amounts of fluoride are ingested through either water or food in geographic areas where high levels of fluoride occur naturally.
+Another cause is seen in those taking voriconazole, a trifluorinated azole drug, that has been purported to cause a diffuse asymmetric periostitis secondary to elevated fluoride levels 7.
+Regardless of the cause, fluoride forms fluorapatite, which stimulates osteoblastic activity and periostitis 7.

 Described features include: